TL605267/TAMU/CSCE646/pr07/README.md

 For the required parts of the project, , implement your operations only using the basic programming operations such as while or for loops and basic mathematical operations such as addition, subtraction, multiplication, division and power.
 In other words, no high level operation provided by some programming languages such as matrix multiplication or matrix inversion is allowed.

 ## Code Description
-I only finished the first part of the requirement, and my program can transform the image as following:
+For part one, my program can transform the image as following:

 [0,0] =====> [187,33]